Twenkid/Smarty/README.md

 # Smarty
-Extendable Framework for Bilingual and Multilingual Comprehension Assistants
+Extendable Framework for Bilingual and Multilingual Comprehension Assistants in C#

 An intelligent dictionary, designed to integrate WordNet, BalkaNet and an ordinary dictionary text database with a rich GUI, tooltips and various NLP processing operations.